 #6 Be consistent

-Try to make your language learning, a part of your daily routine.
+If you want to learn French language online, try to make your language learning a part of your daily routine.
 It will help you stay motivated and will keep the things you’ve learnt fresh in your mind.

 It is often said that repetition is the mother of learning.
 As far as language learning is concerned, it most certainly is!